 How Does It Feel in the Third Row?

 Access to the third row is pretty easy, with the push of a button and easy seat sliding, but it’s a bit cramped for an adult back there.
 Sitting in the third row is pretty cozy, and like ours, your hair will likely be touching the rear glass.
 We might feel a little uneasy being a third-row passenger at highway speeds, too.
 It’s probably not a very comfortable ride over long trips.
 But shorter destination scenarios, for shuttling kids, and for quick needs to haul seven passengers it is a pretty convenient feature to have.
 And we noticed there are two more USB ports for third-row passengers, clocking the 27 watts of the others in the vehicle.
 That’s six total in the 2021 Model Y.

 Overall, we are pretty impressed with the upgrades Tesla made.
 The 2021 Tesla Model Y offers touched up areas that needed addressing, and Tesla took it another step further by adding the convenience of a functional third row.
-Before you buy a Model Y for yourself, don’t let the nine-month difference between these two models convince you the vehicles are the same.
 Hopefully, this side-by-side comparison helps you decide which Model Y belongs in your driveway.

 Whichever option you choose, if you’re like us, the idea of potentially damaging the front bumper with a license plate mount is no fun, so check out our Model Y SnapPlate instead!